 More like: Some Deep Sh*t Written in a Pretty Font over a Photoshopped Instagrammed iPhone Photo.

-“How the ego uses spirituality to puff itself up.”
+“How our Ego uses spirituality to puff itself up.”

 DISCLAIMER: don’t worry, there is absolutely no judgement going on here.

 1. My inspiration of the day came from a tea bag.
-Or a bumper sticker, poster, image on Pinterest or tee shirt—anything that requires less than the three-second-rule to “take it in.”
+Or a bumper sticker, poster, image on Pinterest, tweet, or tee shirt—anything that requires less than the three-second-rule to “take it in.”

 *Nothing’s wrong with short, or even superficial.
 In fact, some of the brightest wisdom has, throughout history and cultures, been simple.
 Wisdom is not measured by size, nor constrained by depth.

-The problem isn’t the tea bag, the problem is if we don’t go deeper, ever, but use spirituality to enable our speediness.
+The problem isn’t the tea bag, or the quote.
+The problem is if we don’t go deeper, but use spirituality to buffer, cushion, and enable our speediness.

 We all need to dive deep once in awhile, to allow wisdom to soak our resistance, to wear our klesha/neurosis, speed and arrogance down, and to learn to rest in the present moment.